tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 This document describes the ietf-mpls YANG module that provides base components of the MPLS data model.
-It is expected that other MPLS YANG modules will augment the ietf-mpls base module for other MPLS extension to provision LSP(s) (e.g. MPLS Static, MPLS LDP or MPLS RSVP-TE LSP(s)).
+It is expected that other MPLS YANG modules will augment the ietf-mpls base module for other MPLS extension to provision Label Switched Paths (LSPs) (e.g. MPLS Static, MPLS LDP or MPLS RSVP-TE LSP(s)).

 ## Model Overview